 Also, you need to consider and undertake an initial analysis of how you would provide your services and how to create a business case that motivates you to work with connected products.
 You should also try and imagine what your offer and business model should look like in three to five years.

-At Stratiteq we help businesses connect people with the latest technology from Microsoft.
+At Stratiteq we help businesses connect people with the latest technology.
 We call this approach Connected Services.
-With Microsoft's services or a mix of other services, you can get a better overview of customers and potential customers as well as a more efficient way of doing data analysis and convert into concrete action proposals.
+With a mix of services, you can get a better overview of customers and potential customers as well as a more efficient way of doing data analysis and convert into concrete action proposals.
 Contact us for assistance in taking the next step in the digitalisation and developing your service organisation.

 You are welcome to download our webinar (in Swedish) for a deeper insight or to contact us for more information.